BIGJRA/BIGJRA.github.io/reborn.md

 |**Nidoran M**  |3500 Coins |
 |**Shinx**      |5000 Coins |

-Even if you're not interested in getting everything here, most of these Pokemon are good for the upcoming gym.
-If the egg we previously got was Remoraid, you can get Mantyke and immediately evolve it which is neat.
-Nidoran M also can immediately evolve twice with the Moon Stone we got earlier.
-Snover can generate Snow Warning if you'd like to use that to your advantage.
+All of these Pokemon have something going for them:

+- If the egg we previously got was Remoraid, you can get Mantyke and immediately evolve it into Mantine, which is really overpowered at this point in the game.
+- Nidoran M also can immediately evolve twice with the Moon Stone we got earlier, and Nidoking tears through this part of the game.
+- Snover can generate Snow Warning, our first weather ability.
+- Slugma
+- Shinx is one of the first Intimidate users we can get and evolves quickly.

 Back outside, head into the building to the left.
 Fern's friend will feel bad and let us access the rooftop garden.
 Up here you'll find *TM63 Embargo*.